 by Yatan Ahluwalia

-Next: The A to Z Style Guide – Men, Part 2
+Stay tuned for Part 2 The A to Z Style Guide for Women.

 The author is a fashion and image consultant and Director, Y&E Style Media Pvt.
 Ltd, India’s leading styling & corporate grooming company.